mwaaas/awsSsh/README.md

 **_awsSsh_**

-This is an utility to help us ssh to aws elastic beanstalk and ecs
+This is a utility to help us ssh to aws elastic beanstalk and ecs

 There is already aws tool `eb ssh` which works well, awsSsh is not meant to replace it.
-Its only that for `eb ssh` to work you need to have done `eb init` which works well but if you don't want to do that this tool is for you.
+It's only that for `eb ssh` to work you need to have done `eb init` which works well but if you don't want to do that this tool is for you.